j-kaltes/Juggluco/README.md

 For more information: https://www.juggluco.nl/JugglucoWearOS

 ## BUILD Juggluco
+Building seems not to work under Windows.
+In Common/build.gradle

+cppFlags  " -DAPPID=\\\"$applicationId\\\" "

+should result in APPID being defined with the Application ID surrounded by quotes ("").
+This happens under Linux, but not Windows.
+Gradle and cmake should work independent of operation system, so it is their fault.
+And why do you use Microsoft Windows anyway?

 The following files need to be added to run Juggluco and can be found by unzipping a recent (>=5.1.14) Juggluco apk: https://www.juggluco.nl/Juggluco/download.html